opendata-stuttgart/airrohr-firmware-flasher/README.md

     sudo apt install qttools5-dev-tools python3.6 make

+If you want to build in a python virtualenv (recommended) you should create one with

+    mkvirtualenv -p "$(which python3)" airrohr-firmware-flasher
+    # deactivate # to leave the virtualenv later
+    # workon airrohr-firmware-flasher to re-enter virtualenv

 Then, to install python dependencies and build the binary use:

     make deps dist

+The built binary will be `dist/luftdaten-tool`.

 ### Windows